madelinefruin/Tutorial/TEMPLATE.md

 ### Required Downloads and Installations

 If you don't have the Arduino IDE already, download it <a href="https://www.arduino.cc/en/software"><here>here.</a>

-You will also need to install the Pangodream Arduino Library.
-This can be found in the lefthand bar of your Arduino IDE under add-ons.
-Or, you can download it <a href="https://github.com/pangodream/18650CL"><here>here.</a>

 ### Required Components